Fitzroy Place (London): History

 A Guernsey-based consortium of the Icelandic Kaupthing Bank, the Candy brothers' CPC Group (33%) and Richard Caring (10%) bought the 3 acre Middlesex site from University College London Hospitals NHS Foundation Trust for £175m in June 2006.
 The demolition was completed in late 2008.
 When Kaupthing went into administration, the Candys swapped their stake in NoHo Square for Kaupthing's share of another joint development in Beverley Hills.

 The project was being carried out by Ken Shuttleworth's agency 'Make' alongside developers 'Project Abbey', with developers Candy and Candy handling the fit-out.

 Kaupthing rejected a bid worth £60m from Ian and Richard Livingstone’s London & Regional Properties.
 In March 2010 Kaupthing appointed CB Richard Ellis to sell their remaining stake.

 Aviva Investors and Exemplar Properties acquired the site in July 2010.

 The consortium appointed architects Lifschutz Davidson Sandilands and Sheppard Robson to design a new masterplan with luxury residential and office buildings.
-The scheme was granted planning in March 2012.

-Fitzroy Place completed in 2015.
+The scheme gained planning consent in March 2012, with Fitzroy Place completed in 2015.
 In 2016, AshbyCapital purchased a 50% stake in the development from Kaupthing.

-Residential part of Fitzroy Place has been managed by Qube Leasehold Property Management Ltd. since its opening in 2015.
-It consists of 3 buildings with 289 multimillion apartments.
+The residential part is managed by Rendall & Rittner.
+It consists of three buildings with 289 multi-million pound apartments.